SafeCare standards

 The review schedule contains the different steps that will be undertaken to review the current SafeCare Standards v4.0.
 It includes clearly defined activities, resources, and timeframes.

-SafeCare, its Directors, Managers, Staff, and others involved in the Certification or Accreditation of Organizations fully understand the importance of impartiality in undertaking their activities.
+SafeCare, its Directors, Managers, Staff, and others involved in the Certification of Organizations fully understand the importance of impartiality in undertaking their activities.
 SafeCare will therefore ensure that in its dealings with clients or potential clients, all employees or other personnel involved in SafeCare activities are, and will remain, impartial.

 To ensure that impartiality is both maintained and can be demonstrated, SafeCare has identified, and assessed the risks related to all relationships which may result in a conflict of interest or pose a threat to impartiality.